olehmisar/haxilium/README.md

 ## Get commands
 It is useful to retrieve commands when we need them.
-For example, we are going to make user-friendly bot that has `!help` command in it.
+For example, we are going to make a user-friendly bot that has `!help` command in it.
 We use `getCommand(name: string)` to get command by name and `getCommands(filterFn: function)` to get all commands which match `filterFn` function:
 ```ts
 // Add '!afk' command.
 room.addCommand({